skyscrapers/documentation/kubernetes/logging.md

 ## Log browsing and filtering

-To login into your cluster Kibana you should head to https://kibana.<<clustername>>.
-The login is managed like our other tools with Dex.

 To learn how to use Kibana and all its features, the best place to start is the official [Kibana user guide](https://www.elastic.co/guide/en/kibana/6.5/discover.html).
 In there you'll find the basics on how to browse and filter your logs, different ways to visualize them and how to create useful dashboards.

 ### Indexes